Amish Communities in Virginia

 Other failed Virginia Amish settlements include a community at Portsmouth, lasting from 1927 to 1945 (Settlements that Failed, pp. 483-486).

-Virginia is home to significant Mennonite communities, however, including Old Order Mennonites, Conservative Mennonites, and Beachy Amish.
+Virginia is also home to significant Mennonite communities, including Old Order Mennonites, Conservative Mennonites, as well as Beachy Amish.
+One such plain Mennonite community is found in the same Northern Neck area as the Amish community mentioned above is located.